Hindutva terrorism: 2008 western India bombings

 On 29 September 2008, three bombs exploded in the States of Gujarat and Maharashtra killing 8 persons and injuring 80.
 During the investigation in Maharashtra, the Hindu extremist group Abhinav Bharat was found to be responsible for the blasts.
-(Note: Material seized during house arrests has shown that the Hindu militants who were responsible for this attack were all members of a new group, Abhinav Bharat, which resorted to violent action to resist the Islamists by emulating them.)
-Three of the arrested persons were identified as Sadhvi Pragya Singh Thakur, Shiv Narayan Gopal Singh Kalsanghra and Shyam Bhawarlal Sahu.
+(Note: Material seized during house arrests has shown that the Hindu militants who were responsible for this attack were all members of a new group, Abhinav Bharat, engaging in violent action.)
+Three of the arrested persons were identified as Pragya Singh Thakur, Shiv Narayan Gopal Singh Kalsanghra and Shyam Bhawarlal Sahu.
 All three were produced before the Chief Judicial Magistrate's court in Nashik, which remanded them to custody till 3 November.
 On 28 October, the Shiv Sena, came out in support of the accused saying that the arrests were merely political in nature.
 Lending credence to this, the party chief, Uddhav Thackeray, pointed out a potential conflict of interest in political rivalry as the Nationalist Congress Party (NCP) controlled the relevant ministry.
-NIA, National Investigation Agency, has found no evidence against Sadhvi Pragya Singh Thakur and it has recommended the court to drop all charges against her. following which the Bombay High Court granted bail to Pragya Thakur on 22 April 2017.

-The Army officer Prasad Shrikant Purohit was also accused of being involved in the blast.
+Army officer Prasad Shrikant Purohit was also accused of being involved in the blast.
 His counsel alleged that he was being falsely framed for political reasons because he has intelligence data of a sensitive nature pertaining to the operations of Students Islamic Movement of India (SIMI) and Pakistan's Inter-Services Intelligence, which could embarrass some quarters.

+The National Investigation Agency (NIA) has reportedly found no evidence against Pragya Singh Thakur and it has recommended the court to drop all charges against her. following which the Bombay High Court granted bail to Pragya Thakur on 22 April 2017.
+On 31 July 2025, all seven accused were acquitted by a special NIA court.

 Reportedly, the terms "Hindu terror" and "saffron terror" were used to describe this event in mainstream Indian media.
 In an analysis of the security situation during this period, B. Raman referred to acts of alleged reprisal terrorism by Hindus, criticizing "politicisation and communalisation of the investigative process" as leading to a "paralysis of the investigation machinery."

-In the aftermath of the attacks, Rajnath Singh, the then president of the Bharatiya Janata Party's (BJP), spoke of a "political conspiracy" aimed at the "vilification of Hindu saints and army officers in the name of Hindu terrorism".